One of the most critical “tricks” you can teach your dog is to come when called. Professional dog trainers call this skill “recall.”

 Once your dog masters this game in the house in a very low distraction environment, try it outside in a fenced yard.
-Start close together in the recall circle, expanding the distance between the players as your dog gets more confident.
+Start close together in the recall circle and gradually increase the distance between the players as your dog gets more confident.

 Recall and Then Release

 Dogs are smarter than we give them credit for.
-Many well intentioned dog owners make the mistake of calling their dog to them and then in some way restraining them.
-For example, you are out enjoying a romp on the beach and when it is time to go home you use your recall command to call your dog to you, put the leash back on, and get in the car to go home.
+Many well-intentioned dog owners make the mistake of calling their dogs to them and then in some way restraining them.
+For example, you are out enjoying a romp on the beach, and when it is time to go home, you use your recall command to call your dog to you, put the leash back on, and get in the car to go home.

-Removing reward (such as the ability to play) is basically the same as punishment for your dog.
+Removing rewards (such as the ability to play) is basically the same as a punishment for your dog.
 Make sure that 90% or more of the times that you call your dog to you, you reward and then release them back to the fun.
-Otherwise, you are sure to make coming when called a bit more risky for your dog, and thus less likely to be effective in a pinch.
+Otherwise, you are sure to make coming when called a bit riskier for your dog, and thus less likely to be effective in a pinch.

 Continuous Recall Training

 The Recall Game is a great way to get your dog or puppy started with understanding what your recall cue is and how to win a reward by responding correctly.
 However, if the only time you ever practice the cue is during that specific training context, then it won’t work very well in real life.